peter-conalgo/freesurface/README.md

 It is meant to be a metaphor when relating to the actual meaning of the event, and another methpor when just looking at the words.
 In physics a free surface is the act of a liquid forming a level surface.
 It's the idea that as knowledge is gained it spreads to form the free surface.
+This is in direct contrast to the act of trying to turn every idea into a comodity before it has even truly proved that it has value.
 People can navaigate throughtout and just go where their curisosity takes them.
 When hearing just the words it can create a positive tone towards open source and sharing in general.

 ### What are the plans for Free Surface?